 Describing the people in photos

-While Instagram probably does tap into Facebook's vast knowledge of individual faces, they wisely do not share that information on the publically available accessibility captions.
+While Instagram probably does tap into Facebook's vast knowledge of individual faces, they wisely do not share that information on the publicly available accessibility captions.
 However they do describe people in other ways.

 There are categories for baby and child.
 There were only six photos tagged with baby of the thousands that I scraped, but each one of those photos was correctly tagged.
 The child tag caught four times as many photos, but wasn't very accurate.
 Many of the photos included photos of people who are clearly adults and even one elderly woman.